savob/savobajic.ca/content/projects/academic/statopt.md

 The first equivalent I depended on was for reading in the channel data from the Touchstone files.
 For this I used [scikit-rf](https://scikit-rf.org/) to gather the S-parameter data and then some math to derive the frequency response plot.

-Immediately after this, my second major hurdle was to get the pusle response.
+Immediately after this, my second major hurdle was to get the pulse response.
 This originally required the script to approximate the discrete channel response data with a continuous function.
 In MATLAB there was a function that would provide a rational fit which was then immediately passed into the linear simulation code for pulse responses.
 I however could not find an equivalent rational fit function or library to use, after some discussion with a friend I followed their suggestion and migrated to the discrete domain instead.
 This was quite a fundamental change to the way StatOpt functioned but I believe it made the system more accurate in the end and I explain why in [that section](#moving-to-the-discrete-domain).

 Although my system was now able to calculate realistic and similar pulse responses to the MATLAB, they were not identical so this made testing the code that followed more challenging since they would be acting on different data.
 To get around this I simply started saving interim results from MATLAB to load into the Python script during development to ensure later stages matched the functionality of the source code.